srinathln7/srinathln7/README.md

 # Lakshminarayanan (Srinath) Nandakumar

-I am a software engineer engineer passionate about building distributed applications and exploring blockchain technology.
+I am a software engineer specializing in the field of Blockchain.
 Building things using first principles thinking gives me the most joy and satisfaction.
-Welcome to my little space where I share and document my personal interests and projects outside of my day job.
+Welcome to my little space where I share and document my interests and projects outside my day job.

 ## Github

-Please look at my `pinned` repositories to learn more about my current and past personal projects.
-From time-to-time, I engage in solving coding challenges and  get hands-on developing quick engineering prototypes.
+Please have a look at my `pinned` repositories to learn more about my current and past personal projects.
+From time to time, I engage in solving coding challenges and  get hands-on developing quick engineering prototypes.

 ### Unpinned Repositories

-* [just-dsa](https://github.com/srinathln7/just-dsa) - Comprises a list of captivating data structures and algorithmic challenges, each accompanied by a meticulously detailed solution explanation.
+* [just-dsa](https://github.com/srinathln7/just-dsa) - Comprises captivating data structures and algorithmic challenges, each accompanied by a meticulously detailed solution explanation.

-* [Haskell-for-plutus](https://github.com/srinathln7/Haskell-for-Plutus) - Documenting my personal venture while learning Haskell to write smart contracts on Cardano blockchain.
+* [Haskell-for-plutus](https://github.com/srinathln7/Haskell-for-Plutus) - Documenting my venture while learning Haskell to write smart contracts on the Cardano blockchain.

 ## Programming Languages